insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Read our guide to learn more about the factors that affect your car insurance rates and see how you can save.
+Read our guide to learn more about the factors that affect your car insurance rates and how you can save.

-What are the main factors that affect car insurance rates?
+What factors affect car insurance rates?

 When it comes to auto insurance rates, there’s no one-size-fits-all.
 Insurance premiums vary by driver and are determined by a number of rating factors.
 Some factors, such as location and age, can have a huge impact on your insurance costs, while others, like your marital status, carry less weight with your insurer.

-Know how rating factors influence your premiums.
 Below are some common rating factors that most companies use to decide car insurance rates.

 1. Age